-Sydney Festival offers the public clear and easy to obtain information about accessibility at Festival events and venues.
-The information is to be presented in a variety of ways to maximise accessibility.
-Further, as part of the development of Sydney Festival's Digital and Content Strategy, avenues will be explored in the online space to provide content for those Festival patrons who are unable to attend Festival events due to disability.
+Sydney Festival offers the public clear and easy to obtain information about Festival events and venues in a variety of formats.
+Further, as part of the development of Sydney Festival's Digital and Content Strategy, avenues will be explored in the online space to provide accessibility for Festival patrons with disability such as closed captions and audio description on videos, the use of Accessible Arts' Accessing Sydney Collectively logo on the website, the use of content for those who are unable to attend Festival events in person.